 IS THERE A DEADLINE TO APPLY?

-Fiscal Sponsorship Applications are accepted year-round, but will only be reviewed during three panel meetings per year.
-The deadlines to submit an application for the regular panel meetings are February 1, June 1, and October 1.
+Fiscal Sponsorship Applications are accepted year-round, but will only be reviewed during two panel meetings per year.
+The deadlines to submit an application for the panel meetings are February 1 and October 1.
+Applicants will be notified approximately 6 weeks after the application deadline.

 I’M JUST STARTING MY FILM.
 WHY DO YOU ASK ME FOR A PROPOSAL AND BUDGET?